 However, once a learner gets to this point, then they can keep improving as long as they wish to.
 That I believe is what all language learners want, yet it is seldom what they get when they go to language classes.
 They have to figure it how they can keep learning by themselves.
 I am not talking here about studying course materials here of course.
 I am talking about how to keep learning whilst using the language.
 Sometimes people can figure this out themselves, other times, some outside input could help hasten this process

 Sometimes, all that is needed is a small prompt to alert you to where the problems are.
 With this in mind I have created a service to give English language learners just such an input.
-I won’t go into here.
-Just check out this page to get some more details on what this service is what it can do for you.
+I won’t go into it here.
+Just check out this page to get some more details on what this service is and what it can do for you.

 Whatever you do, learn to focus on measurable results in whatever you do.
 That is a bare minimum.
 If you aren’t getting the results you are looking for after a time, change what you do or go and get some professional input.
 In choosing a person to work with, ask them, “Are you able to get me to sounding close to like a native speaker?”
 If they say yes, ask them how?
 If their answer does not talk about helping to make you a better learner and independent, then my suggestion is to find someone else!